nilenso/goose/architecture-decisions/pages/specs.md

-ADR: Validations
+ADR: Specs
 =============

-Intent: If user uses Goose in incorrect manner, either throw an exception or have a way for user to find out exact error
+Intent: If user uses Goose in incorrect manner, either throw an exception or have a way for user to find out error

 Rationale
 ---------

 - We're [re-consider current approach to validations](https://github.com/nilenso/goose/issues/23)
 - [Claypoole](https://github.com/clj-commons/claypoole) also does validations same way as Goose
+- Specs have an option of lowering overhead in production.
+Job enqueue performance improves by 20% when validations are disabled
+- When doing validations manually, most code was checking for non-matching patterns.
+Spec definitions are more intuitive & reader-friendly

 Avoided Designs
 ---------